Frequently Asked Questions

 We adopt proactive strategies to keep you abreast of any changes in your care team.
 In the event of a planned absence or relief requirement, we ensure you are notified well in advance.
 Your peace of mind is paramount to us, so we provide the name of the substitute carer to preserve the safety and transparency of your care.

-At Draycott Nursing and Care, we prioritise a multidisciplinary approach to care, recognizing the importance of collaboration and coordination with our clients’ healthcare team.
+At Draycott Nursing and Care, we prioritise a multidisciplinary approach to care, recognising the importance of collaboration and coordination with our clients’ healthcare team.
 Whether you are under the care of a GP, hospital doctor, specialist, or other healthcare professional, our staff are committed to following their medical instructions and providing professional feedback as required.

 We understand that your well-being depends on a holistic approach that encompasses various aspects of your health.
 Therefore, we actively engage with a range of healthcare professionals, including occupational health specialists, district nurses, physiotherapists, consultants, hospitals, and discharge coordinators.
-By fostering open lines of communication and sharing relevant information, we ensure that your care plan is comprehensive, personalized, and aligned with your medical needs.
+By fostering open lines of communication and sharing relevant information, we ensure that your care plan is comprehensive, personalised, and aligned with your medical needs.

 This meeting serves as an opportunity to familiarise ourselves with the client and their family, their preferences and their objectives for receiving care.
 It also promotes shared decision-making and ensures we fully comprehend the specifications of the care package.
 This information aids us in crafting a holistic care plan that aligns with the client’s wishes and needs, benefiting from the input of a clinical professional who can provide support and advice.
 Typically, a nurse assessment takes an hour and a half at the client’s home.